pkErbynn/design-pattern-java/README.md

 * In State, Context **contains the state as an instance property instance variable**
     * state is **passed as constructor param or set by default**
     * in Strategy, it is **passed as arg to the method**

+### 14. Template Design Pattern
+Template defines the skeleton of the step by step method calls that are need (algo)
+    * helps us generalized a common process at **abstraction level**
+    * template === just method calls in abstract class method
+    * software reuse if the fundamental goal of this method